The 2D Toda lattice hierarchy for multiplicative statistics of Schur measures: Introduction

 Examples include what we call finite temperature deformations of Schur measures, following the construction from \cite{beteabouttier} and \cite{borodinperiodic}.
 More concrete examples are the multi-critical Schur measures and their finite temperature versions, see \cite{beteabouttierwalsh} and also \cite{kimurazahabi}.

 In another direction, it was also known from \cite{borodinpainleve}, \cite{baikrhp}, \cite{adlervanmoerbeke}, that specific choices for the parameters of the Schur measures, encompassing the Plancherel measure case, lead to discrete Painlev\'e equations for gap probabilities.
 Recently, in \cite{chouteautarricone}, the authors have extended these results to Schur measures with an arbitrary but finite number of parameters, obtaining a discrete Painlev\'e II hierarchy and recursion equations for the gap probabilities.
-Our result also apply to this particular choice of parameters they consider and for any multiplicative statistics.
+Our result also applies to this particular choice of parameters they consider and for any multiplicative statistics.
 We wonder if one could find a deformed Painlev\'e hierarchy, extending the equations in Thm.
 III of \cite{cafassoruzza} by our methods.
+We also wonder if one could specialize our result to the case of the homogeneous stochastic six-vertex model described in \cite{borodinsixvertex}, where it is shown that the Laplace transform of the height-function can be expressed as non-trivial multiplicative statistics of a Schur measure.\\